codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-oauth2.md

 Once you setup the Identity provider do the following

-1. Go to the collaborators screen by clicking on *Collaborators* on the left sidebar
+1. Go to the collaborators screen by clicking on *People* on the left sidebar (under User Management)
 1. Add an active user that will be used for testing.
 We recommend you use your own user